ugr-sail/sinergym/docs/source/pages/environments.rst

 The function in charge of reading those configuration files is ``parse_observation_action_space(space_file)`` in *sinergym/sinergym/utils/common.py*

-.. warning:: Note that the spaces defined here must be the same size as in variables.cfg.
-Except in the observation that we have to add the year, month, day and hour, since the environment is in charge of adding it once the simulator returns the information.
+.. warning:: Remember that the spaces defined here must be the same size as in variables.cfg.
+Except in the observation due to the fact that we have to add the year, month, day and hour.

 .. note:: *Set up observation and action spaces in environment constructor dynamically could be upgrade in the future.
 Stay tuned for upcoming releases!*